-Port wine experiences in Porto:
+Port wine tasting experiences in Porto:

 - Cálem Cellars: to see the cellars and barrels where port is made, take a trip to Cálem Cellars.
 Book a ticket including a tour, museum access and wine tasting or upgrade to include wine, chocolate and cheese tasting!

-- Tour other notable port houses like Taylors, Sandeman, Ferreira and Grahams (book in advance as it’s appointment only)
+- Tour other notable port houses like Taylors, Sandeman, Ferreira and Grahams (book in advance as it’s by appointment only)

-- World of Wine (WOW) – tour nine interactive museums and take workshops at this brand new cultural centre.
+- World of Wine (WOW) – tour nine interactive museums and take workshops at this brand-new cultural centre.
 Book a ticket.